 You can’t change genes, but you can change habits.
 Knowing your family health history puts you ahead of the curve and gives you the opportunity to make changes to your lifestyle to help reduce the risk of developing a hereditary condition.
 When you know your family health history, you can be more proactive about your health.

-Gathering Your Family Health History
+Gathering Your Family Medical History

 The more information you can collect about the health of family members, the better.
 But even if your family health history is incomplete, it can help you and your doctor develop a stronger picture of your overall health.
 Gather health information from immediate blood relatives, including: